 Fr.
 Fahey has trenchantly shown that Masons, the Illuminati, and other secret organizations are not some fantasies conjured up by conspiracy theorists, but were - and still are - composed of real individuals who formed societies and clubs which have played a significant role over the years in the bringing about the demise of Catholicism.
 Once Christendom was destroyed, they turned their sites on the Church itself with their final triumph at Vatican II.

-While Secret Societies and the Kingship of Christ was written some forty years prior to Vatican II, the ideas which these groups espoused, especially that of religious liberty and oecumenism, were adopted by the Councilar Church, Not surprisingly, the Vatican II revolutionaries used the same strategies that the Masons employed in pushing their agenda through since many were blindly led by Hannibal Bugnini who, it has been reported, was a Mason himself.
+While Secret Societies and the Kingship of Christ was written some forty years prior to Vatican II, the ideas which these groups espoused, especially that of religious liberty and oecumenism, were adopted by the Conciliar Church.
+Not surprisingly, the Vatican II revolutionaries used the same strategies that the Masons employed in pushing their agenda through led by Hannibal Bugnini who, it has been reported, was a Mason himself.

 If Catholicism is ever to return as the social paradigm for Western life, the forces and ideas which brought about its downfall must be understood, exposed, and, most importantly, defeated on ideological grounds.
 While such a task appears overwhelming in the current secular age, it is far more promising than what the ancient Christians faced under the domination of the Roman Empire.
 Secret Societies and the Kingship of Christ provides such insights for that necessary task to take place.